 How wrong they were.

 I stood on all that I’d fought for.
 13 years of it.
 Unimpressive but powerful.
 I was limitless at 13, and these classmates threatened all my hopes and dreams.
-They threw a ceiling at me I didn’t realize applied to me.
-They used the logic behind fear and pride, the control of a male dominated society, more that I did not know or understand.
+They threw a ceiling at me I didn’t realize even applied to my life.
+They used the logic behind fear and pride, the control of a male dominated society..more that I did not know or understand.
 They told me that while it was a nice idea, they wouldn’t support a female hero because she would never be able to get an audience.
-The logic here was that only their audience mattered, the opinions and presence of other guys.
+Their logic here was that only their audience mattered, the opinions and presence of other guys.
 My existence was not even put into this discussion, my presence and life was not a valued persona occupying the same plane that we all were set on.

 A spiral of rage, disappointment, and courage made it’s way to my speech and I gave back the energy of the history that had said the same I was about to, and with the intent to give rise to a reality of women heroes.
 I chose to acknowledge those women and their past existence on my plane.
 It is law: energy can neither be created nor destroyed.
 The words were not truly owned, but my voice gave them renewal and let the fire free.
 I explained that this main boy arguing with me was soon to realize how antiquated his understanding was and that a Wonder Woman movie, BECAUSE it was led by WONDER WOMAN, a kind, fierce and fearless warrior who leapt to help any injustice and inequality, without the slightest hesitation or thought.
 As a woman hero, she UNDERSTOOD that all lives are valuable and that male dominance and oppression of any group of people is the ultimate disgrace to the human condition; oppression leaves a stain on history and a poor taste in the future.
 How could such inequality have been allowed?
 How could others even have thought that the females were of a lesser matter than the males of the world?
 These would be the questions of our history, not of the hypothetical ability of women to be respected and revered in society.